 The UNP's stance on SOE reforms emphasises the need for cost-reflective pricing, debt restructuring, liberalisation of trade, limited governance, and privatisation of profit-making enterprises.
-It argues that these measures are essential for addressing the deep economic crisis, fostering economic growth, and ensuring a prosperous future for Sri Lanka.
+They argue that these measures are essential for addressing the deep economic crisis, fostering economic growth, and ensuring a prosperous future for Sri Lanka.

-President Ranil Wickremesinghe, the leader of the UNP, in his capacity as Minister of Finance, said during the November 2023 Budget Speech that by 2019, Sri Lanka's central government debt reached 82% of Gross Domestic Product (GDP), with an additional 7% of GDP in debt parked within SOEs due to persistent losses, particularly in the CPC, the CEB, and Sri Lankan Airlines.26 He said that the losses stemmed from the government's failure to implement cost-recovery pricing for utilities, leading to prices for fuel and electricity being often set below cost.
+President Ranil Wickremesinghe, the leader of the UNP, in his capacity as Minister of Finance said during the November 2023 Budget Speech that by 2019, Sri Lanka's central government debt reached 82% of Gross Domestic Product (GDP), with an additional 7% of GDP in debt parked within SOEs due to persistent losses, particularly in the CPC, the CEB, and Sri Lankan Airlines.
+He said that the losses stemmed from the government's failure to implement cost-recovery pricing for utilities, leading to prices for fuel and electricity often being set below cost.
 This resulted in over-consumption and compounded the current account deficit.

-Furthermore, the President said that due to SOE losses not being covered by government transfers but instead being financed by state-owned banks, a further threat to the state banks' stability was posed.
+Furthermore, the President said that due to SOE losses not being covered by government transfers but instead financed by state-owned banks, this dealt a further threat to the state banks' stability.
 The need for foreign currency to fund raw material imports added to the debt burden.
-Additionally, debts accumulated between different SOEs due to insufficient revenues exacerbated their financial instability.
-The President argued that the government's approach to achieving welfare objectives by suppressing market prices led to large SOE losses and adverse fiscal and financial sector impacts.
+Additionally, debts accumulated between different SOEs due to insufficient revenues, exacerbated the financial instability.
+He argued that the government's approach to achieving welfare objectives by suppressing market prices led to large SOE losses and adverse fiscal and financial sector impacts.
 He presented that the welfare objectives should have been addressed through targeted direct cash transfers instead, and that weak governance, lack of fiscal discipline, and institutional corruption further compounded these issues.
-He criticised the existing SOE management and proposed that privatisation, along with better fiscal governance and targeted welfare programmes, could help mitigate these systemic risks and reduce the financial burden on the economy.
+He posed a critical stance towards the existing SOE management and proposed that privatisation, along with better fiscal governance and targeted welfare programmes, could help mitigate these systemic risks and reduce the financial burden on the economy.